Cherkley Court: Building

-The building is of eclectic style, with classical features, particularly Tuscan columns.
+The building is of eclectic style with classical features, notably Tuscan columns.
 It is made of mostly stuccoed brick, with some uniformly cut stone blocks (ashlar), and slate roofs.
 It has semi-hexagonal protruding side wings, an irregular plan with a large service block attached at the north-east corner and a flat-roofed pavilion at the south-east corner.